 A cataract starts out small and at first has little effect on your vision.
 In fact, in the early stages, only a doctor can detect a cataract because there may not be any symptoms.
 When you do start to notice changes in vision, they could include:

-- Colors appearing faded or changed in hue.
-Blue may appear to be green and yellow may look white;
+- Colors appearing faded or changed in hue

-Because these may also be symptoms of other eye conditions, The Nielsen Eye Center and the AAO recommends that you are seen by an eye care professional annually, or whenever you notice a persistent change in your vision.
+The Nielsen Eye Center and the American Academy of Ophthalmology recommends that you are seen by an eye care professional annually or whenever you notice a persistent change in your vision.

 Cataracts are treated with surgery.
 Cataract surgery should be considered when cataracts cause enough loss of vision to interfere with daily activities.
-If your eyes are not seriously affected by the cataracts, which is often the case with an early cataract, then it is possible for you to get the help you need from a new distance prescription, or stronger reading glasses.
+If your eyes are not seriously affected by the cataracts, then it may be possible for you to get the help you need from a new distance prescription, or stronger reading glasses.
 Continue to see your eye doctor regularly to evaluate how the cataract is progressing.
-Some cataracts progress faster in some people than other people.

-Dr. Nielsen participates in a number of clinical research trials involving cataracts and their treatment.
-If you are 45+ and you notice a vision change, or you think you might be a candidate for cataract surgery, please contact The Nielsen Eye Center to schedule a consultation for cataract surgery at our Boston and Quincy, Massachusetts-area practice.
+If you are 45+ and you notice a vision change, or you think you might be a candidate for cataract surgery, please contact the Nielsen Eye Center to schedule a consultation for cataract surgery at our Boston practice.

 Thank you for your inquiry about cataract surgery.
 Please provide your contact information so that one of our Patient Ambassadors can get in touch with you.